Gender Pay Gap Reporting 2022

 QuartileLowerLower middleUpper middleUpper

-And more interestingly the dispersion of each gender across the same pay quartiles excluding shift allowances shows that whilst males are reasonably equally dispersed across the quartiles, almost half of females sit in the upper quartile:
+And more interestingly the dispersion of each gender across the same pay quartiles excluding shift allowances shows that whilst males are reasonably equally dispersed across the quartiles, half of women sit in the upper quartile:

 QuartileLowerLower middleUpper middleUpper